-- The primary aim was to bolster India’s defence against possible nuclear attack from Pakistan.
+- The primary aim was to bolster India’s defence against a possible nuclear attack from Pakistan.
 It holds a place of prime importance especially when India follows ‘No first use’ policy.

 - India seeks to deploy a functional ‘iron dome’ ballistic missile defence (BMD), incorporating both low-altitude and high-altitude interceptor missiles.

-- India’s BMD is primarily developed by DRDO with help of many public and private firms like BEL, Astra Microwave, L&T, etc.
+- India’s BMD is primarily developed by DRDO with the help of many public and private firms like BEL, Astra Microwave, L&T, etc.